tuacker/markusbodner.com/content/post/Devlog-6-Itror-Submission.md

 With that said all I have left to do is to create a release announcement trailer and a final gameplay/release trailer.
 I'll use the [Average App Store Review Times](http://appreviewtimes.com/) period to create them.

 -
+Sign up for the newsletter on [www.itror.com](http://www.itror.com) to get notified once the game is available!
+-